uidaholib/oral-history-collections-template/notes.md

 - goff_abe_2: Diarization issues - mk reprocessed
 - gorman_madeleine_1: diarization breakdown at 48 - mk reprocessed
 - otness_lillian_2: breaks down around the hour - mk reprocessed
 - sherman_theodore_2 - a little diarization trouble?
-Not a very long recording and may be easier to manually adjust rather than reprocess.
+Not a very long recording and may be easier to manually adjust rather than reprocess. - mk manually adjusted

 ## Reprocess with new script